- What Does Foreclosure Mean In Real Estate

 In some states, the notification is placed prominently on the home.
-The loan will be turned over to the loan provider’s foreclosure department in the same county where the home resides.
+The loan will be turned over to the loan provider’s foreclosure department of housing in the same county where the home resides.
 The borrower is informed that the notice will be taped.

 The lender will generally give the customer another 90 days to settle the payments and restore the loan.
 This is referred to as the “reinstatement duration.”.

 If payment has not been made to bring the loan current within the 90 days following the notice of default, then a trustee sale notification will be recorded in the county where the home is located.

 The loan provider must likewise usually release notice in the regional paper for three weeks suggesting that the residential or commercial property will be offered at public auction.
 In addition to a legal description of the property, its address, and when and where the sale will occur, all owners’ names will be printed in the local paper along with the notification.